elangoravi/MERN/README.md

 MERN CRUD
 --------------

-*The above project is a simple demonstration of CRUD operation with MERN stack*
+*The above project is a simple demonstration of CRUD operations with MERN stack*

-**Concepts of React/React-hooks/React-bootstrap have been used in frontend integerated with express backend server and mongo database**
+**Concepts of React/React-hooks/React-bootstrap have been used in frontend integerated with Express backend server and Mongo database**